 - Breaking down difficult tasks into manageable steps

 - Creating a calm living environment that is structured and has limited uncertainty

 - Avoiding family conflict, fights and other stressors

 5. Natural Supplementation

-Early studies done by Massachusetts General Hospital find that high doses of certain supplements, namely the nutritional compound called creatine can help delay the onset of symptoms of Huntington’s disease.
+Early studies done by Massachusetts General Hospital in 2004 found that high doses of certain supplements, namely the nutritional compound called creatine can help delay the onset of symptoms of Huntington’s disease.
 Creatine was safe and well-tolerated by most of the 64 study participants who were either confirmed to be carrying the HD gene or at a high risk but not yet tested.
 Using neuroimaging studies, the researchers found that treatment slowed regional brain atrophy and progression of presymptomatic HD.
-(6)
+(17)

 HD damages brain cells by interfering with cellular energy production, leading to a depletion of adenosine triphosphate (ATP).
 ATP is the underlying molecule that powers most biological processes and essentially gives our cells”energy.”
-Creatine has long been known to help restore ATP and maintain cellular energy, which is why it’s being studied in the treatment of Parkinson’s disease, ALS and spinal cord injuries, which are all impacted by neurodegeneration.
-In earlier studies, daily doses of 10 grams or less of creatine have been used without much success, but newer studies are evaluating doses as high as 40 grams daily and finding more promise.
+Creatine has long been known to help restore ATP and maintain cellular energy, which is why it’s being studied in the treatment of Parkinson’s disease, Huntington’s, ALS and spinal cord injuries, which are all impacted by neurodegeneration.
+(18)

-Professors of neurology at Harvard Medical School are currently continuing to study the effects of creatine in HD patients by leading a worldwide phase 3 trial (CREST-E) of high-dose creatine in early symptomatic HD.
-At this time, high doses of creatine should be used only under the care of a doctor, although in the future we might see this option become more widely accessible.
+Professors of neurology at Harvard Medical School continued to study the effects of creatine in HD patients by leading a worldwide phase 3 trial (CREST-E) of high-dose creatine in early symptomatic HD.
+Unfortunately, their results found that placebo actually outperformed high-dose creatine, which led them to reverse their earlier hypothesis.
+(20)